ChrisAkridge/Cix/docs/Grammar.md

 	Zero or more characters from {ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghihjklmnopqrstuvwxyz0123456789_}

 open-scope:
-	Left Curly Bracket (U+007B)
+	{

 close-scope:
-	Right Curly Bracket (U+007D)
+	}

 preprocessor-directive:
-	Number Sign (U+0023) then
+	# then
 	Directive Name (case insensitive, one of {define, undefine, ifdef, ifndef, else, endif, include}) then One or more whitespaces then
 	One or more of { compile-time-constant, compile-time-substitution, local-include-path, global-include-path } then newline

 compile-time-constant:
-	Follows only one of [#define #undefine #ifdef #ifndef] then one or more whitespaces identifier
+	identifier

 compile-time-substitution:
-	Follows only #define then one or more whitespaces Starts with compile-time-substitution-to-replace then
+	identifier then
 	One or more whitespace then
 	compile-time-substitution-replacement

-compile-time-substution-to-replace:
-	identifier

 compile-time-substitution-replacement:
 	One or more characters from {ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghihjklmnopqrstuvwxyz0123456789_}

 local-include-path:
-	Follows only #include then one or more whitespaces Starts with Quotation Mark (U+0022) then
-	One or more characters from {ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghihjklmnopqrstuvwxyz0123456789_:/.-()!#$%^&*+=,} then Quotation Mark (U+0022)
+	" then
+	include-path then
+	"

 global-include-path:
-	Follows only #include then one or more whitespaces Starts with Less Than Sign (U+003C) then
+	< then
+	include-path then
+	>

+include-path:
-	One or more characters from {ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghihjklmnopqrstuvwxyz0123456789_:/.-()!#$%^&*+=,} then Greater Than Sign (U+003E)
+	One or more characters from {ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghihjklmnopqrstuvwxyz0123456789_:/.-()!#$%^&*+=,}

 structure-declaration:
-	The string "struct" then
+	struct then
 	One or more whitespaces then
 	identifier then
-	Zero or more whitespaces or line terminators then open-scope then
+	Zero or more whitespaces or newlines then open-scope then
-	Zero or more whitespaces or line terminators then
+	Zero or more whitespaces or newlines then
 	One or more structure-member-declarations then
-	Zero or more whitespaces or line terminators then close-scope then
+	Zero or more whitespaces or newlines then close-scope then
-	One or more line terminators
+	One or more newlines

 structure-member-declaration:
+	type-name then
-	type-name or pointer-type-name then
+	Zero or one array-size-declaration then
 	One or more whitespaces then
 	identifier then
-	Optional structure-member-offset
 	Semicolon (U+003B) then
-	One or more whitespaces or line terminators
+	One or more whitespaces or newlines

 type-name:
-	identifier or
+	identifier or funcptr-type then
-	funcptr-type
+	Zero or more *

 funcptr-type:
-	At Sign (U+0040) then
+	@ then
 	"funcptr" then
-	Less-Than Sign (U+003C) then
+	< then
 	Zero or more whitespaces then
 	funcptr-returnonly-type or funcptr-type-list then
 	Zero or more whitespaces then
-	Greater-Than Sign (U+003E)
+	>

 funcptr-returnonly-type:
 	type-name